wilmxre/react-native-mesh-gradient/README.md

 ### `primaryColors` (string[]) [required]

 An array of primary colors containing `width x height` elements.
+The colors should be in 6 digit hex format (ex.: `#FF9F0A`).

 ### `secondaryColors` (string[]) [optional]

 An array of secondary colors containing `width x height` elements.
+The colors should be in 6 digit hex format (ex.: `#FF9F0A`).
 Only required, if `isAnimated` is true.

 ### `background` (string) [optional]